Other Criminal Defense Cases

 The act allows courts to defer a conviction on charges that young people face.
 However, some capital offenses such as murder, criminal sexual conduct charges, major drug offenses and traffic offenses are excluded.

-Attorney Michael P. Manley understands that many young people make mistakes, but shouldn't be punished for the rest of their lives.
-If you are battling addiction or facing other circumstances that led to your arrest, Mr. Manley can help you get to the place you need to be.
+Our attorneys understand that many young people make mistakes, but shouldn't be punished for the rest of their lives.
+If you are battling addiction or facing other circumstances that led to your arrest, we can help you get to the place you need to be.

 <Return to Top>